 Where is Cornell?

 Cornell’s main campus is in Ithaca, New York.
 Ithaca is a classic college town in New York’s Finger Lakes region.
 Ithaca boasts a lively farmers market and nationally-ranked restaurants as well as a nearby lake and forest trails.
-If you’re more of a city person, attending Cornell doesn’t mean you’ll be trapped in a woodsy, quiet town for four years; the bustling city of Syracuse is just an hour’s drive away.
+If you’re more of a city person, attending Cornell doesn’t mean you’ll be required to spend all your time in a woodsy, quiet town for four years; the bustling city of Syracuse is just an hour’s drive away.

 Cornell also has satellite campuses all around the world— medical schools in Manhattan and Qatar and an agricultural technology school in Geneva, NY.
 Through the Cornell in Rome program, students can spend a semester or entire year studying architecture, visual arts, art history; urban studies, and Italian all while going on field trips throughout Italy.
-Cornell also offers programs and internships all throughout New York City and through Cornell Washington DC.
+While not a Cornell requirement, the university also offers programs and internships all throughout New York City and through Cornell Washington DC,

 What is Cornell’s student body like?

 During the 2019-2020 academic year, Cornell University enrolled 24,027 students, 15,182 of whom are undergraduates.
 As of 2019, Cornell students represented most regions of the US, 25% of students coming from New York, 12% from middle states, 7% from New England, 8% from the South, 3% from the Southwest, and 11% from the West Coast.
 24% of Cornell students are international.